Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Introduction

 Post-hoc visual interpretation allows a domain expert to validate and understand how (almost) arbitrary deep learning models operate.
 Their central idea is highlighting features on the input that are "relevant" for the prediction of a learned model~\citep{adebayoSanityChecksSaliency2018}.
 Many of these techniques do not require a modification of the original model~\citep{Simonyan2014DeepIC, 10.1145/2939672.2939778}, which makes them compatible with different architectures.
 Thus, they are helpful as a general-purpose validation tool for neural networks across different tasks~\citep{arrieta2020explainable}.

 However, while visual interpretation yields intuitive and correct explanations for images~\citep{XDL2021samek}, the application of these methods on time series data is still a generally unsolved problem~\citep{rojat2021explainable}.
 Time series are inherently more diverse~\citep{rojat2021explainable} because they may originate from various sensors and processes and often do not allow a prominent patch- or texture-based localization of critical features for human observers.
 Even though success is possible, e.g., when analyzing individual gait patterns~\cite{horstExplainingUniqueNature2019}, applying and evaluating visual interpretability methods is difficult.

-A domain expert cannot easily judge if explanations are correct in (i) delivering the reasoning of the decision process in the DL model and (ii) capturing the actual features in the dataset that lead to a correct classification.
+This paper investigates automated quality assurance of industrial processes that use hand-held tools.
+We equip the tools with a sensor platform that records multi-modal sensor readings, including an accelerometer, a gyroscope, and a magnetic field sensor.
+These data allow the detailed prediction of work steps in an assembly process involving, among other tools, electric screw-drivers or rivet guns\footnote{Data available under \url{https://github.com/mutschcr/tool-tracking}}~\citep{10.1007/978-3-030-67670-4_33_embedded, lofflerAutomatedQualityAssurance2021}.
+In this industrial setting, even domain experts cannot easily judge if explanations are correct in (i) delivering the reasoning of the decision process in the DL model and (ii) capturing the actual features in the dataset that lead to a correct classification.

 Hence, it is essential not to apply different visualization methods mindlessly.
-This requires quality metrics that evaluate visual interpretations and enable an expert to select a suitable visualization for a given model and task.
-However, both state-of-the-art visualization techniques and metrics that assess visual interpretations, e.g., Pixel Flipping~\citep{pixelflipping}, Sanity Check~\citep{adebayoSanityChecksSaliency2018}, and sensitivity checks~\citep{rebuffi2020saliency}, so far have been examined on images~\citep{rojat2021explainable} or NLP tasks~\citep{arras-etal-2017-explaining_lrp_lstm}, but only rarely on more diverse time series~\citep{Schlegel2019TowardsAR}.
-This lack of objective and subjective evaluation seriously limits their application and utility for time series.
+This requires reliable, quantitative quality metrics that evaluate visual interpretations and enable an expert to select a suitable visualization for a given model and data.
+However, both state-of-the-art visualization techniques and metrics that assess visual interpretations, e.g., Pixel Flipping~\citep{pixelflipping}, Sanity Check~\citep{adebayoSanityChecksSaliency2018}, and sensitivity checks~\citep{rebuffi2020saliency}, so far have been examined on images~\citep{rojat2021explainable} or NLP tasks~\citep{arras-etal-2017-explaining_lrp_lstm}, but only rarely on more diverse time series~\cite{Schlegel2019TowardsAR}.
+Furthermore, studies on the quality of saliency maps focus on only one quality metric~\citep{Schlegel2019TowardsAR,turbeEvaluationPosthocInterpretability2023,nguyenRobustExplainerRecommendation2024}, which limits their reliability~\cite{tomsettSanityChecksSaliency2020,hedstromQuantusExplainableAI2023}.
+This lack of thorough evaluation seriously limits the application and utility of saliency methods for time series classification.